jenkinsci/kubernetes-plugin/README.md

 One of them is automatically created with name `jnlp`, and runs the Jenkins JNLP agent service, with args `${computer.jnlpmac} ${computer.name}`, and will be the container acting as Jenkins agent.

-It can ve overridden by defining a container with the same name, or by explicitly:
+It can be overridden by defining a container with the same name, or by explicitly:

 ```groovy
 podTemplate(label: 'mypod', jnlpContainer: